Difference Between Debt Consolidation vs Bankruptcy

 Key Differences between Debt Consolidation vs Bankruptcy

-- Debt consolidation refers to the consolidation of debt by the company, which refers to surrendering all the debt of the company which the company is finding difficult to repay.
+- Debt consolidation refers to the consolidation of debt by the company, which refers to surrendering all the debt of the company, which the company is finding difficult to repay.
 Debt consolidation refers to taking over all the existing debt of the company and finding a new borrower who can take the loan of the company at better payment terms.
-On the other hand, Bankruptcy comes which its own procedures and legal proceedings wherein under the bankruptcy code the company has the option to discharge some or all of your debts via Chapter 7 or also has the option of Chapter 13 bankruptcy.
+On the other hand, Bankruptcy comes which its own procedures and legal proceedings wherein under the bankruptcy code, the company has the option to discharge some or all of its debts via Chapter 7 or also has the option of Chapter 13 bankruptcy.

-- Under the concept of Debt consolidation, a new banker/lender is approached by the company wherein the company is looking to refinance the existing portfolio of loans and provide the existing loan with some months of moratorium and interest rate reduction which leads to ease of repayment of debt and also eases the debt servicing coverage ratio.
-On the other hand, under the concept of Bankruptcy, you can dispose off your existing assets of the company at a fair value to repay some or all of the company’s debt also if the company has opted for chapter 13 filling it can establish a three to five-year plan to repay the debt of the company.
+- Under the concept of Debt consolidation, a new banker/lender is approached by the company wherein the company is looking to refinance the existing portfolio of loans and provide the existing loan with some months of moratorium and interest rate reduction, which leads to ease of repayment of debt and also eases the debt servicing coverage ratio.
+On the other hand, under the concept of Bankruptcy, you can dispose off your existing assets of the company at a fair value to repay some or all of the company’s debt; also, if the company has opted for chapter 13 filling, it can establish a three to five-year plan to repay the debt of the company.

-- Debt consolidation has two objectives: to simplify the repayment process for debtors, while simultaneously reducing monthly payments and interest rates.
+- Debt consolidation has two objectives: to simplify the repayment process for debtors while simultaneously reducing monthly payments and interest rates.
 On the other hand, Bankruptcy follows a different process wherein a trustee is being assigned to a particular case and is then responsible for paying off the company’s debt and other liabilities.

 - Bankruptcy is more complicated than debt consolidation; also, there are two major chapters in the bankruptcy law chapter 7 and chapter 13.
 No matter which type of bankruptcy you file for, it’ll have a negative effect on your credit score for seven to ten years after filing.